 When to take it

-If possible MADOPAR should be taken either 30 minutes before a meal or one hour after
+If possible, Madopar should be taken either 30 minutes before a meal or one hour after

-try taking Madopar with a small snack (e.g. biscuit) or liquid.
-Tell your doctor if anything worries you.
+try taking Madopar with a small snack (e.g. a biscuit) or liquid.
+Tell your doctor

-How long to take MADOPAR
+How long to take Madopar

-When you start MADOPAR you will need to take it long term.
+When you start Madopar you will need to take it long term.
 You may need at least 6

-Continue taking MADOPAR until your doctor tells you to stop.
+Continue taking Madopar until your doctor tells you to stop.

-If you forget to take MADOPAR
+If you forget to take Madopar

 If it is almost time for your next dose, skip the dose you missed and take your next

-Otherwise, take it as soon as you remember and then go back to taking it as you would normally.
+Otherwise, take it as soon as you remember, and then go back to taking your medicine

 Do not take a double dose to make up for one you have missed.

-If you have trouble remembering your dose, ask your pharmacist for some
+If you have trouble remembering to take your medicine, ask your pharmacist for some

 If you are not sure what to do, ask your doctor or pharmacist.